Back to blog

 The Name Game

 You call a management company in Florida and ask for a "resale certificate," and they have no idea what you're talking about.
-Because in Florida, it's called an "estoppel letter."
+In Florida, it's an "estoppel letter."
 Call a Virginia company and ask for an "estoppel," and they'll point you toward the "resale disclosure packet."

 Estoppel Letter

-What it is: A document from the HOA that states the current account status for a specific unit or lot.
-It confirms the balance owed, any special assessments, transfer fees, and other financial obligations.
+It's a document from the HOA that states the current account status for a specific unit or lot.
+Think of it as a financial snapshot: balance owed, special assessments, transfer fees, and any other money the seller still owes.

 • Current assessment balance